Hrushikesh07-ind/ROICalculator/README.md

 # ROICalculator(Option Premium Calculator)

-ROI Calculator - Input the Premium price, Indices Name, Strike price and the Lot Size - It will provide you the exact investment with returns excluding platform taxes.
+Return On Investment Calculator - Input the Premium price, Indices Name, Strike price and the Lot Size - It will provide you the exact investment with returns excluding platform taxes.

 ## 1. Install Java in Termux